yuzeni/FasterPlot/README.md

 ## Documentation

-### Basics
+#### Basics
 - Load a file containing comma seperated values, by dropping it on the window.
 - Run a script file containing commands, by dropping it on the window (there is also a `run script` command).

 #### Reverting commands
 - Use *ctrl + Z* to revert any command.
 Chain them to go back to the very start.
-- Use *ctrl + Y* to revert a reverting of a command.
+- Use *ctrl + Y* to revert, reverting a command.
-When loading a new file, you can only go revert back up until this event.
+When loading a new file, you can only revert back up until this event.

 #### Movement
 - Pan the view, by holding the left mouse button and draging.
 - Move the coordinate system, by holding the right mouse button and dragging.
 - Zoom using the scroll wheel.
 The zoom is centered around the coordinat system.